 To make your own:

-- 1 roll Bounty paper towels and cut it in half so you have two short rolls instead of one tall roll (I’ve heard name brand actually works the best for this) ($5.47 for 175 sheets, but you are cutting it in half so you will have 350 wipes)
+- A roll of Bounty paper towels, cut it in half so you have two short rolls instead of one tall roll (I’ve heard name brand actually works the best for this) ($5.47 for 175 sheets, but you are cutting it in half so you will have 350 wipes)

 - 1 C water (free)